 For me, the only superfluous new feature of the 2.0 is the e-doff at the shoulder straps.
 However, while I can’t ever see myself using this, I’m sure it’s a nice to have for those at the sharp end.

-Do you like plush padding and the feeling that your carrier surrounds you like an amniotic sac?
+Do you like plush padding and the feeling that your carrier surrounds you like an amniotic sac (e.g. Crye CPC)?
 If you do, then the JPC series of carriers is probably not for you.
-For me it’s kind of the opposite to the LBT 6094, which I did not get on well with.
+Equally, the JPC 2.0 doesn’t feel as stripped down as the First Spear AAC.

-But, for those who prefer a middle of the road (in a good way) stripped-down carrier, the JPC and JPC 2.0 may strike just the right balance between light weight, ventilation and comfort.
+But, for those who prefer a middle of the road (in a good way) stripped-down carrier, the JPC 2.0 may strike just the right balance between light weight, ventilation and comfort.

 Having said that, for a plate carrier of its ilk it really is very wearable.
 You’d be hard pushed to find a lite carrier as forgiving.
 After a jaunt of up to 24 hours, it’s unlikely you’ll be looking for alternatives.

 Like pretty much all of these questions, whether you choose the JPC or JPC 2.0 comes down to personal preference.
 I can only say that I prefer the 2.0 because for me it’s more versatile.
 That’s largely down to the lack of fixed front flap and instead its compatibility with AVS Detachable Flaps and Mayflower style placards.

 Is it worth paying a significant amount extra, for what some might refer to as the luxuries of the 2.0?
 Only you can decide how much you want the additional features.